- Search The Registry

 *Afro Panamanians are affirmed on this date in 1513.
 They are Panamanians of African ancestry.

 Around the early 1800s, Panama, part of Spain, sued for autonomy, which they received in 1821.
 Independence brought about the end of slavery, but little changed for Afro Panamanians.
-In 1838, Panama City had a major race riot quelled by the Hispanic elite.
+In 1838, the Hispanic elite quelled Panama City's major race riot.
 Afro Panamanians continued life at the bottom of the racial caste system, with white Panamanians at the top.
 Mulattoes and Mestizos claimed Hispanic heritage and indigenous Panamanians were above blacks in the caste system.
 The Afro Panamanian population comes in two categories "Afro-Colonials" and "Afro Antilleans."
 West Indian immigrant descendants in Trinidad, Martinique, Saint Lucia, Guadeloupe, Dominica, Grenada, Haiti, Belize, Barbados, and Jamaica, whose ancestors were brought in to build the Panama Canal.
-Afro Panamanians are in the towns and cities of Colón, Cristóbal, and Balboa, the Río Abajo area of Panama City, the Canal Zone, and the province of Bocas del Toro.
+Afro Panamanians are in Colón, Cristóbal, and Balboa, the Río Abajo area of Panama City, the Canal Zone, and the province of Bocas del Toro.

 African ethnic groups and their arrival in Panama